particle-iot/docs/src/content/reference/ios.md

  * **Parameters:**
    * `deviceID` — required deviceID
-   * `completion` — Completion block with first arguemnt as the device instance in case of success or with second argument NSError object if operation failed
+   * `completion` — Completion block with first argument as the device instance in case of success or with second argument NSError object if operation failed
  * **Returns:** NSURLSessionDataTask task for requested network access

   `-(NSURLSessionDataTask *)claimDevice:(NSString *)deviceID completion:(nullable ParticleCompletionBlock)completion`